SCHOLAR ATHLETE SHINES

 "Just like everything in his life, Larry was a hard worker who was dedicated to the job.
 (He would do his due diligence),'' James concluded.

 Some of the highlights of his career as a sports photojournalist was covering players like Lebron James, Trevor Ariza, James Harden, Sade Wiley-Gatewood, Charde Houston, Candace Wiggins, Aaron Afflalo, and Brandon Jennings.

 The HSSLSPORTS traveled all over the place, from the CIF Southern Section to LA City Section to San Diego Section to Central and Northern sections.

 Now, James and his crew of reporters remain to tell stories about local athletes.
-He it's going to take a while before he gets over this, he said while whipping tears from his cheeks and recall a trip that all of his brothers made to cover a football game at Concord De Salle.
-It was a bonding trip.
+It's going to take a while before he gets over this, he said while wiping tears from his cheeks and recalling a trip that all of his brothers made to cover a football game at Concord De Salle.
+It was a bonding trip."

 He believed in life and living it to the fullest.
 A fond memory between Larry and his brothers was a trip they took to Central California to De LaSalle High.
 The brothers were able to hand out and share time together covering the game and strengthening their bond.

 "The best thing about Larry that people didn't know, some of us would move away and then return.
 But Larry never left his mother,'' said James.
 "Even during the early mornings, he made sure that his family was well fed and taken care of.